And it stands to reason: links to your website are the foundation on which Google was built.

 Page and Brin came up with the concept of PageRank, an algorithm that ranked a page on the basis of how many other pages linked to it.

-That the most valuable pages on the web are the ones that have the most links pointing to them.
+Their rationale was this: the most valuable pages on the web are the ones that have the most links pointing to them.

 Unable to get any traction for their idea within the search engine community, Page and Brin decided to concentrate on creating their own search engine.